aim-high/Filemaker-Docusign-Integration/README.md

 ## Requirements
 	* Filemaker Pro Advanced 17
-	  * BaseElements Plugin for Filemaker 17
 	* python3
 	* selenium, requests modules
 	* geckodriver exec

 ## Assumptions:
-Whoever is following this has a basic understanding of HTTP requests and familiarity with Docusign's REST API (or able to understand documentation).
-You are somewhat comfortable using Python, bash scripting, and Filemaker scripting,
+Whoever is following this has a basic understanding of HTTP requests and familiarity with Docusign's REST API.
+You are somewhat comfortable using Python, bash scripting, and Filemaker scripting.

 ## Current Integration Solution:
 	* eSignature API v2.1 (Polling API)
 	  * Authorization Code Grant

-## Filemaker
+### Filemaker
 * Create a dedicated set of fields for Docusign-related data.
 These fields may include envelope tab data (status, envelopeID, etc.).
 * Created a layout where users initiate actions by clicking a button.
 I created 3 buttons: sending Docusign envelopes, getting tab data from envelopes, and getting an OAuth token.